mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![Car Ad](/img/sunburnt-country/sdff.png)
 *No, Qantas, I shall not go gently into that good night.
 You don't understand.*

+### Acceptance

 For a moment, I felt relieved.

 Maybe this wasn't such a big deal after all.

-### Depression
-_"That papery-thin login screen is all that stands in the way of hackers.
-Security is a lie.
-We're all trapped in a heck of our own design."_

-### Acceptance
-_"At least things can't get any worse."_

-𝑵𝒂𝒓𝒓𝒂𝒕𝒐𝒓: "But they could."
+𝑵𝒂𝒓𝒓𝒂𝒕𝒐𝒓: "But it was."

----

-// Those five stages I'd never heard any experimental evidence about.
+## Absolutely not hacking

+Having recovered from the emotional rollercoaster of the five stages someone told me were grief once and I just kinda blindly believed them, I looked at the page again, but like, harder.

-I didn't see anything particularly juicy on the page, but we weren't done just because a _web page_ said we were done.
+I didn't see anything particularly juicy, but we're not done just because a _web page_ said we're done.

 Sometimes there are juicy things hidden in the page's source code (HTML), which you wouldn't be able to see just by looking at the page.
+To see them, you have to- well....

 This is the only step in this story that might be considered "hacking".
 It's not, though.